-The Academy protects the integrity of its educational program content by strict enforcement of the Accreditation Council for Continuing Medical Education (ACCME) Standards for Commercial Support.
+The Academy protects the integrity of its educational program content by strict enforcement of the Accreditation Council for Continuing Medical Education (ACCME) Standards for Integrity and Independence in Accredited Continuing Education.
 USCAP takes the following steps to ensure all CME activities comply with these Standards.

 Development and Control of CME Content

 Educational activities generated by USCAP are developed and implemented by the Education Committee.
 These credentialed, respected pathologists exclusively control program content.
 Presenters, authors, planners and reviewers are instructed to reference evidence or best practices during the planning process and prior to presentation.

 Industry has no role in controlling program content or in selecting topics, faculty or course directors, and USCAP does not accept commercial support for any CME activity.

 USCAP requires all individuals who are in a position to control the content of a CME activity to disclose all financial relationships with any ineligible companies during the past 24 months.
 An ineligible company is any entity whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
 USCAP has established and implemented mechanisms for mitigating conflicts prior to delivery of the education activity to learners.